 Prepaid Credit Card

-No collateral needed when issuing a Prepaid credit card
+No collateral is needed when issuing a prepaid credit card

 Funds are not pre-loaded in the card

 Usually acquired by people with a zero-credit history or very poor credit score

 Any customer can apply

 Threat of incurring debt or losing collateral if payments are not made on time

 Relatively safe since you can only transact up to the prepaid limit on the card